kmeaton/Pinfish_Genome/README.md

 # Pinfish Genome

-This repository contains scripts used to assemble and annotate the pinfish genome (*Lagodon rhomboides*).
+This repository contains scripts used to assemble and annotate the chromosome-scale genome of the pinfish (*Lagodon rhomboides*).

-### Assembly
+## Assembly

-Raw reads were generated on Oxford Nanopore MinION cells.
+Raw reads were generated on Oxford Nanopore MinION cells, and assembled using Flye 2.8-b1674 (complete commands used are detailed in `flye.sh`).
+This yielded an initial draft assembly.

-Reads were assembled using Flye 2.8-b1674, see the script flye.sh for more detail.
+#### Polishing

-Then, this draft assembly was polished using Illumina reads.
-These Illumina reads were trimmed using cutadapt, see the script cutadapt.sh for more detail.
+The initial draft assembly was polished using Illumina reads.

-Trimmed Illumina reads were used to polish the assembly using the program pilon, see the script pilon.sh for more detail.
+Raw Illumina reads were trimmed using cutadapt v.
+2.3 (complete commands used are detailed in `cutadapt.sh`).
+Reads were then mapped to the initial draft assembly with bwa-mem v.
+0.7.12-r1039 and used to polish this draft assembly using Pilon v.
+1.23 (detailed commands of mapping and polishing in `pilon.sh`).

-This draft genome was sent to Phase Genomics for HiC scaffolding, which resulted in a highly contiguous assembly with 24 scaffolds, corresponding to the expected number of chromosomes in this species, based off the genome of the gilthead seabream (*Sparus aurata*).
+This draft genome was sent to Phase Genomics for HiC scaffolding, which resulted in a highly contiguous assembly with 24 scaffolds, corresponding to the known karyotype of this species.
+The complete genome assembly is currently available for reviewers on the GSA FigShare.

-### Annotation
+## Annotation

+The assembly was iteratively annotated using